 6. Choose comfort and style

 The word ‘comfort’ often brings to mind baggy, oversized clothing.
-And while oversized looks can be chic, it’s a good idea to pay attention to fabrics and choose ones that hang and drape well.
+And while oversized looks can be chic, it’s helpful to pay attention to fabrics and choose ones that drape well, such as cashmere, linen, and silk, all of which combine quality with style.

 7. Highlight your best physical attributes